bsherin/tactic/docs/Main-interface.rst

 The helpfully-titled “Main” interface is where you do the real work with Tactic.
 It’s what you see when you load a data collection or a project.
 There is a menu bar at the top.
-The column menu can be used to hide columns, add new columns, or reorder columns.
-Note that hiding columns doesn’t delete them, and selecting “unhide” from the column menu will make all hidden columns reappear.
+The :guilabel:`column menu` can be used to hide columns, add new columns, or reorder columns.
+Note that hiding columns doesn’t delete them, and selecting :guilabel:`unhide` from the column menu will make all hidden columns reappear.
 Hidden columns are also available to tiles.

-Use the Project menu to save the current state of a project.
+Use the :guilabel:`Project` menu to save the current state of a project.
 You can also export the data table in a few different ways: (1) you can export it as a data collection back to your library, (2) you can export the visible document as a CSV file on your local machine, and (3) you can export all of the documents to an excel file.

-The Project menu also has a an option **change_collection** which lets you swap out the data collection in the main data table.
+The :guilabel:`Project` menu also has a an option :guilabel:`change_collection` which lets you swap out the data collection in the main data table.

 |image0|